 Adults Are Useless: The parents are shown to be self-absorbed and oblivious to their children's problems until they are dead, and the teachers are cynical towards their handling of the dead kids (for instance, the Hippie Teacher who wants to exploit the deaths for group bonding rituals).

 All Are Equal in Death: Part of the really dark alternate ending that was changed after Executive Meddling.
 After Veronica prevents J.D. from blowing up everyone in the school, she ignites the bombs herself.
 All the kids, no matter their clique, appearance, or background, are then shown interacting peacefully in heaven.
 The trope is lampshaded in the film, when J.D. says:

 Let's face it, all right!
 The only place different social types can genuinely get along with each other is in heaven.

 All of the Other Reindeer: Subverted and played with.
 Heather Chandler says to Veronica "No one at Westerberg's gonna play your reindeer games."
 Most of the goings-on, including Veronica's heroic save, happen without the rest of the school knowing who's behind it.

 All Girls Want Bad Boys: Deconstructed.
 In this case the bad boy is a complete psycho, murdering three of the popular kids and intending to blow up the entire school and pass it off as a group suicide.
-The girl who wants the bad boy soon realises the mess she's got herself into and realises how much better her life would have been without him.
+The girl who wants the bad boy soon realizes the mess she's got herself into and realizes how much better her life would have been without him.

 Alpha Bitch: Heather Chandler (and later Heather Duke).
 Played a bit non-standardly, because the protagonist isn't her unpopular rival but a member of her Girl Posse, albeit an increasingly uncomfortable one.